 When you get to relevant attractions just show them the card before you pay to claim your discount.

-What Happens if You Go too Far on the Pass?
+What Happens if You Go Too Far on the Pass?

-Most of the sights you’re going to want to visit in central Osaka are within the range of the pass, but if you’re going a bit further out, to see the Expo park for example, the pass doesn’t quite cover the whole journey.
+Most of the sights you’re going to want to visit in central Osaka are within the range of the pass, but if you’re going a bit further out, to see the Expo Park for example, the pass doesn’t quite cover the whole journey.

 In this case, you’ll get on okay and then when you try and get out it won’t let you out.